delebash/Dans-Programming-Error-Notes/Webpack-Typscript Error Notes.md

 if you use **ExtractTextPlugin** then a real css file is output in the build directory styles.css and you include this in your index.html per normal

+Needs to be in this format not ! format

+    // Extract CSS during build
+        {
+            test: /\.css$/,
+            loader: ExtractTextPlugin.extract('style-loader', 'css-loader')
+        },

 **sourcemaps**
 enable in webpack.config.js as seen in example config by setting